doersino/markdeep-thesis/README.md

     // Scale factor for markdeep diagrams.
     markdeepDiagramScale: 1.0,

-    // A list of input formats MathJax will be configured for: "TeX", "MathML"
-    // and/or "AsciiMath".
-    mathJax: ["TeX"],

     // A number of hooks that you can utilize for custom pre- or postprocessing
     // steps.
 No-ops by default.
     hookAfterMarkdeep:               Function.prototype,